 - Gloves are highly recommended for grabbing onto trees and plants to help keep your balance.

-What to bring for Gorilla Trekking
+What to bring for Gorilla Safaris

 - A smallish backpack for your stuff.
 Mine is by Osprey, I have two of their backpacks and I think they’re great!